 Book 1 in the Suckers Trilogy

-Living Like A Vampire is the paranormal, vampire story of Kate, a young woman not looking for love but literally bumping into it.
+Living Like A Vampire is the story of Kate, a young woman who wasn’t looking for love but bumps into it anyway.

-The story begins when Kate, a brand new science teacher who just started her career in an idyllic country town in Maine, US, and her colleagues, Sue and Charlie, flee from their hometown to escape the coming of ‘suckers’; photo-phobic, blood-sucking people infected with the Succedaneum virus.
-The three of them flee to a campground in the country and hope to sit out the danger under the radar there.
-They think they are safe.
+It begins in October 2004 when Kate, a brand new science teacher, has to flee from her hometown in Maine, US, to escape the coming of ‘suckers’; photo-phobic, blood-sucking people infected with the Succedaneum virus.
+Kate and her colleagues, Sue and Charlie, flee to a campground and hope to sit out the danger until the army has solved the problem.
+They think they are safe in their cabin.

-Join Kate as she tries to stay alive in an apocalyptic world, as she struggles to make sense of feelings of love for a perfect stranger, as she tries to deal with amorous advances of a good friend she doesn’t want to lose, and as she deals with the betrayal of a family member.
+Follow Kate as she tries to stay alive in an apocalyptic world, as she struggles to make sense of feelings of love for a perfect stranger, and as she tries to deal with amorous advances of a good friend she doesn’t want to lose.

 Will Kate be lured to the dark side?